All Products

 • The RDS for MySQL instance and the AnalyticDB for MySQL cluster are in the same VPC.

-• The CIDR block of the VPC where the AnalyticDB for MySQL cluster resides is added to the whitelist of the RDS for MySQL instance.
+• The CIDR block of the VPC where the AnalyticDB for MySQL cluster resides is added to the IP address whitelist of the RDS for MySQL instance.
+Without this, AnalyticDB for MySQL cannot reach the RDS for MySQL instance and queries against the external table fail.

-• For AnalyticDB for MySQL Enterprise Edition, Basic Edition, Data Lakehouse Edition, or Data Warehouse Edition (Elastic Mode) clusters, the Elastic Network Interface (ENI) Network switch is enabled in the Network Information section on the Cluster Information page in the AnalyticDB for MySQL console.
+• For Enterprise Edition, Basic Edition, Data Lakehouse Edition, or Data Warehouse Edition clusters in elastic mode: the ENI switch is enabled in the Network Information section on the Cluster Information page in the AnalyticDB for MySQL console.

 Important

-In the example for this topic, an RDS for MySQL database named test_adb contains a table named person:
+The examples in this topic use an RDS for MySQL database named test_adb that contains a goods table:

 CREATE TABLE goods (